CMSgov/enterprise-setup/README.cms.md

 3. Verify ACM certificate

-    - Use the output from the above plan and setup the required CNAMES, one for the fqdn you specifid, and the other for ACM.
+    - Use the output from the above plan and setup the required CNAMES and TXT records for the following:
+        - CNAME for your fqdn to elb name.
+        - CNAME for ACM.
+        - TXT record for SES verification
+        - TXT records for SES DKIM verification

+4. In the AWS console -> SES -> SMTP Settings, you will need to create SMTP credentials to use.
+Save these and use in the circle setup.
-4. Perform Circle online setup.
+5. Perform Circle online setup.

 ---